BioMedIA-MBZUAI/HECKTOR2025/README.md

 # <img src="assets/logos/restrictions.svg" width="24" alt="⚠️"/> Grand Challenge Restrictions & Submission Tips

-This section is to guide the participants to the [submission tips](https://grand-challenge.org/documentatimaking-a-challenge-submission/#submission-tips) documentation.
+This section is to guide participants through the [submission tips](https://grand-challenge.org/documentation/making-a-challenge-submission/#submission-tips) documentation.
 This includes important information like:

 1. **Algorithm Submission**
    - You do not need to create a new algorithm for each submission.